Port Authority of New York and New Jersey Police Department: History

 The Port Authority Police Department was created in June 1928 when 40 men were selected to police the Goethals Bridge and Outerbridge Crossing.
 These original officers were known as Bridgemen, nine of whom were later promoted to the rank of Bridgemaster, or Sergeant.

 The force grew in number with the opening of Port Authority facilities such as the Holland Tunnel in 1927, three Metropolitan Airports and a Marine Terminal in the 1940s, and the Port Authority Bus Terminal in the 1950s.
 The Port Authority also assumed control of the Hudson and Manhattan Railroad, rebranding it as the PATH.

-In the 2010s, a lawsuit against the department exposed a trend of plainclothes officers targeting homosexual or effeminate men at the Port Authority Bus Terminal.
-Five officers, of about 1,700 in the department, were responsible for 70 percent of public lewdness arrests in 2014, the year the lawsuit was filed.
-Most of the arrests are for masturbation; the lawsuit alleged most of the arrests are targeted at LGBT men who have not performed any wrongful acts.

 Airports

-The PAPD protects three major airports: Newark Liberty International, John F. Kennedy International, and LaGuardia, which handle over 80 million air passengers, over 1.1 million aircraft movements, and over 2.5 million tons of air cargo annually.
+The PAPD protects three major airports: Newark Liberty International, John F. Kennedy International, and LaGuardia, which handle over 140 million air passengers, over 1.2 million flights, and over 2.2 million tons of air cargo annually.
 Together, the three New York area airports create the largest airport system in the entire United States.
-Policing these aviation facilities involves a wide variety of duties.
-Police personnel cover screening points, respond to all aircraft incidents, and aid travelers from all parts of the world.
-Escorting and protecting visiting dignitaries is provided for on a daily basis.
+The department runs vehicle checkpoints, responds to all aircraft incidents, and assists travelers from all parts of the world.
+The agency is also responsible for escorting and protecting visiting dignitaries.
 The PAPD also patrols the Port Authority-owned Teterboro Airport in New Jersey, which is much smaller than the other three airports and operates only general aviation aircraft.

 The PAPD is also responsible for fire fighting and crash emergency rescue at the four airports and for all other aircraft emergency incidents.
 Police personnel assigned to fire and rescue duty are trained in all phases of aircraft rescue and firefighting.
 They have a large number of aircraft rescue fire fighting vehicles, known as "crash trucks".

 Marine terminals

-Police operations at Port Newark-Elizabeth Marine Terminal, Howland Hook, Port Jersey, and the Red Hook, Brooklyn piers include traffic control and the prevention and investigation of cargo thefts.
+Police operations at Port Newark-Elizabeth Marine Terminal, Howland Hook, Port Jersey, include traffic control and the prevention and investigation of cargo thefts.